 Sean has worked as a scriptwriter and producer for a wide variety of programs that have been broadcast on The Cartoon Network, The Learning Channel, SPEED Channel, MTV, Spike TV, Starz/Encore, Turner Classic Movies, HGTV, GAC, RIDE TV, Destination America, and The Cooking Channel.
 He's also adapted popular international properties such as "One Piece," "Shin Godzilla," and "Ghost In The Shell: Arise" for English-speaking audiences.
 "Southern Fried Bigfoot" is his directorial debut.

-He lives in the Dallas, Texas metro area with his wife Cynthia, and Lovey, a loud yet lovable Potcake dog from the British West Indies.
+He lives in the Dallas, Texas metro area with his wife Cynthia and an energetic dog named Mushu.

 Mike Zeitzmann has worked in television and video production for over 20 years.
 He has traveled the United States shooting cooking shows, corporate videos, commercials and sporting events.
 His editing credits include a weekly variety show, a weekly sports show, and a monthly program highlighting teachers.